Redocly/redocly-cli/packages/core/README.md

 ### `bundleFromString`

-Bundle an OpenAPI document from the string.
+Bundle an OpenAPI document from a string.

 ```ts
 async function bundleFromString(options: {